There are many tendons in the foot that can be injured.

 What Are the Peroneal Tendons?

-Types of Peroneal Tendon Injuries
+Causes & Symptoms of Peroneal Tendon Injuries

 Peroneal tendon injuries may be acute(occurring suddenly) or chronic (developing over a period of time).
 They most commonly occur in individuals who participate in sports that involve repetitive ankle motion.
 In addition, people with higher arches are at risk for developing peroneal tendon injuries.
-Basic types of peroneal tendon injuries are tendonitis, tears, and subluxation.
+Basic types of peroneal tendon injuries are tendonitis, tears and subluxation.

 Tendonitis is an inflammation of one or both tendons.
-The inflammation is caused by activities involving repetitive use of the tendon, overuse of the tendon, or trauma (such as an ankle sprain).
+The inflammation is caused by activities involving repetitive use of the tendon, overuse of the tendon or trauma (such as an ankle sprain).
+Symptoms of tendonitis include:

-• Warmth to the touch
+- Warm to the touch

 Acute tears are caused by repetitive activity or trauma.
 Immediate symptoms of acute tears include:

-• Weakness or instability of the foot and ankle
+- Weakness or instability of the foot and ankle

-As time goes on, these tears may lead to a change in the shape of the foot, in which the arch may become higher.
+As time goes on, these tears may lead to a change in the shape of the foot in which the arch may become higher.

-• Sporadic pain (occurring from time to time) on the outside of the ankle
+- Sporadic pain (occurring from time to time) on the outside of the ankle

-• Weakness or instability in the ankle
+- Weakness or instability in the ankle

-• An increase in the height of the arch
+- An increase in the height of the arch

-Subluxation – one or both tendons have slipped out of their normal position.
+Subluxation means one or both tendons have slipped out of their normal position.
 In some cases, subluxation is due to a condition in which a person is born with a variation in the shape of the bone or muscle.
 In other cases, subluxation occurs following trauma, such as an ankle sprain.
 Damage or injury to the tissues that stabilize the tendons (retinaculum) can lead to chronic tendon subluxation.
 The symptoms of subluxation may include:

 - A snapping feeling of the tendon around the ankle bone

 - Sporadic pain behind the outside ankle bone

 - Ankle instability or weakness

-Early treatment of a subluxation is critical, since a tendon that continues to sublux (move out of position) is more likely to tear or rupture.
+Early treatment of a subluxation is critical since a tendon that continues to sublux (move out of position) is more likely to tear or rupture.
 Therefore, if you feel the characteristic snapping, see a foot and ankle surgeon immediately.

-Because peroneal tendon injuries are sometimes misdiagnosed and may worsen without proper treatment, prompt evaluation by Dr. Hoy is advised.
-To diagnose a peroneal tendon injury, Dr. Hoy will examine the foot and look for pain, instability, swelling, warmth, and weakness on the outer side of the ankle.
-In addition, imaging studies such as an MRI or ultrasound may be needed to fully evaluate the injury.
+Because peroneal tendon injuries are sometimes misdiagnosed and may worsen without proper treatment, prompt evaluation by a foot and ankle surgeon is advised.
+To diagnose a peroneal tendon injury, the surgeon will examine the foot and look for pain, instability, swelling, warmth and weakness on the outer side of the ankle.
+In addition, an x-ray or other advanced imaging studies may be needed to fully evaluate the injury.
 The foot and ankle surgeon will also look for signs of an ankle sprain and other related injuries that sometimes accompany a peroneal tendon injury.
 Proper diagnosis is important because prolonged discomfort after a simple sprain may be a sign of additional problems.

 Treatment depends on the type of peroneal tendon injury.
 Options include:

 - Immobilization.
 A cast or splint may be used to keep the foot and ankle from moving and allow the injury to heal.

 - Physical therapy.
-Ice, heat, or ultrasound therapy may be used to reduce swelling and pain.
+Ice, heat or ultrasound therapy may be used to reduce swelling and pain.
 As symptoms improve, exercises can be added to strengthen the muscles and improve range of motion and balance.